What Causes Diabulimia?

-Like all eating disorders, the cause of diabulimia is the result of a complex interplay of genetic, biological, psychological and sociocultural factors.
+Like all eating disorders, the cause of diabulimia, an eating disorder associated with type 1 diabetes, is an interplay of genetic, biological, psychological and sociocultural factors.

-Please call us at 877-825-8584 to speak with a Masters-level clinician at one of our nationwide eating disorder treatment centers.
+There is hope for a full and lasting recovery from diabulimia with the right care.
+Please call us at 877-825-8584 to speak confidentially with a Masters-level clinician at one of our nationwide eating disorder treatment centers.
+The call is free.